 Oh, your Wi-Fi router is also real.
 And that brings us to the following endearing and less contentious question.

-Is Wi-Fi bad for health?
+Is Wi-Fi (or any form of wireless communication for that matter) bad for health?

 Well, nobody knows for sure.